 The YFN, with the support of the Dean, has initiated a mentoring program for our YFN members.
 This program is meant to guide and support young talented researchers in order to increase scientific excellence at the LUMC.
 The mentoring program is specifically intended to inspire, provide advice on scientific career building, personal development and academic productivity.
 The mentoring program kick-started last fall with 18 mentees-mentor pairs.
 YFN members can apply for this program annually (watch our newsletter) and, if selected, are matched to top senior faculty from the LUMC.

-YFN will organize a series of symposia and workshops on topics relevant to the audience.
+The YFN organizes annually symposia and workshops covering topics which are relevant to our members.
 More information on upcoming events can be found in the LUMC activities calender.

 Since 2016 the YFN Board is constituted Janine van Gils (NIER), Luuk Hawinkels (MDLZ), Noel de Miranda (PATH), and Diane van der Woude (REUM).